LegalEagle

-Devin James Stone is an American lawyer and YouTuber.
-He is known for his channel, LegalEagle, where he reviews films and television shows to dicuss the level of accuracy of their depictions of the law and courtroom procedure, and to discuss the legal issues raised by those works.
-He operates a law school exam prep company called Legal Eagle Prep.
+Devin James Stone (born 1983 or 1984) is an American lawyer and YouTuber known for his channel, LegalEagle, where he reviews films and television shows to discuss the level of accuracy of their depictions of the law and courtroom procedure, and to discuss the legal issues raised by those works.
+He also talks about current legal cases and explains how US law works in respect to them.
+He operates a law school exam prep company called Legal Eagle Prep as well as his own law firm called Eagle Team Law.

-Biography
+Early life

+Devin James Stone was born in 1983 or 1984.
+He graduated from the University of California, Los Angeles (UCLA) in 2005 with a Bachelor of Arts degree in political science.
+He then attended the UCLA School of Law, graduating in 2008 with a Juris Doctor degree.
+As a law student, he was a member of the UCLA Entertainment Law Review and participated in the UCLA Mock Trial Program and the UCLA Moot Court Honors Program.

+Career

-In 2005, Stone received his B.S. in political science from the University of California, Los Angeles (UCLA).
-In 2008, he earned his J.D. from the UCLA School of Law.
-Stone later served a judicial extern for Arthur Lawrence Alarcón, a senior judge for the United States Court of Appeals for the Ninth Circuit, and later worked as an associate at national firms Barnes & Thornburg and Akin Gump Strauss Hauer & Feld LLP.
+Stone was a judicial extern for senior United States Court of Appeals for the Ninth Circuit judge Arthur Lawrence Alarcón, and later worked as an associate at national firms Barnes & Thornburg and Akin Gump Strauss Hauer & Feld LLP.

 In February 2020, Stone filed a series of Freedom of Information Act (FOIA) requests asking a federal judge to order the Trump administration to produce the information removed from former national security advisor John Bolton's book, The Room Where It Happened, and to reveal details concerning the underlying prepublication review process.
 The National Security Council (NSC) Records Access and Information Security Management Directorate (RAISMD) were named as the primary defendants in the action, along with the Central Intelligence Agency (CIA), National Archives and Records Administration, and Departments of Defense, Justice, and State.
-The suit was dismissed on March 18, 2021.
+The suit was dismissed on March 18, 2021, with a judge ruling that the NSC is not an agency subject to FOIA and that the plaintiffs failed to demonstrate that the other agencies had to expedite their processing of the FOIA requests.

-In September 2021, Stone became an adjunct law professor at Georgetown University.
+In September 2021, Stone became an adjunct law professor at Georgetown University Law Center.